JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 ![Animal Kingdom Expedition Everest](/img/post/2013/wdw-portorleans-2013/Expedition-Everest.jpg)

-After a ride on Expedition Everest we headed back to the resort to prepare for the Tomorrowland Desert Party at Magic Kingdom.
+After a ride on Expedition Everest, we headed back to the resort to prepare for the Tomorrowland Dessert Party at Magic Kingdom.

 ![Magic Kingdom Main St at Night](/img/post/2013/wdw-portorleans-2013/mk-mainst-at-night.jpg)

-While the firework show at MK is incredible, the desert party wasn't worth the extra spend in my opinion.
+While the firework show at MK is incredible, the dessert party wasn't worth the extra spend in my opinion.
 The angle of the viewing was worse than almost anywhere on Main Street, and it was hard to hear the audio.
-The deserts were okay, but I'd not recommend this party for the spend.
+The desserts were okay, but I'd not recommend this party for the spend.

 ##### Day 3